Osman Saleh Sabbe

+Osman Saleh Sabbe (1932–1987) was an Eritrean revolutionary and prominent nationalist figure in the Eritrean War of Independence.

+Early life

-Osman Saleh Sabbe was born in 1932 in a village of Hirgigo in the suburb of Massawa, he was fifth of eight siblings.
+Born in 1932 in a village of Hirgigo in the suburb of Massawa, he was fifth of eight siblings.
 After attending local Islamic school, he joined Hirgigo primary school which was founded by Pasha Saleh Ahmed Kekia in 1944.
-After finishing elementary and middle school he traveled to Addis Ababa to complete his secondary school and attend teacher training college.
-While in Addis Ababa, he was active in establishing a Muslim student association.
+After finishing elementary and middle school he traveled to Addis Ababa, Ethiopia to complete his secondary school and attend teacher training college.

 After graduating from teacher training college, he returned to Hirgigo and worked as a teacher and later a principal of the school.
 In 1956 he took the General Certificate of Education Exam of the University of London and pursued his education with distance learning and he obtained a bachelor's degree in history and political science.
 Osman understood the importance of education and the lack of proper education institutes in Eritrea and especially in the lowlands of Eritrea, therefore he used to encourage and send his students to Sudan and Egypt in pursuit of further education.

-Osman Saleh Sabbe has six children (2 sons and 4 daughters) & his brother Mahmoud Saleh Sabbe was one of the ELF prisoners who was freed by ELF operation from Adi Quala prison in February 1975.
+Sabbe had six children (2 sons and 4 daughters) and his brother Mahmoud Saleh Sabbe was one of the ELF prisoners who was freed by ELF operation from Adi Quala prison in February 1975.

 Exile

 In the late 1940s and early 1950s during his time in Addis Ababa, Eritrean politics was in a crossroad, where Eritrean nationalist movement was springing.
 Like many Eritrean patriot Osman had a strong stand on the need for Eritrean independence and his activities were put under surveillance by the Ethiopian authorities and forced to exile to Aden, Yemen in 1960.

-Revolutionary leaders such as Romadan Mohammed Nur, Alamin Mohammed Said and Ibrahim Affa that made great contribution towards the struggle of Eritrean Independence were some of his students from Hirghigo School.
+Revolutionary leaders such as Romodan Mohammed Nur, Alamin Mohammed Said and Ibrahim Affa that made great contribution towards the struggle of Eritrean Independence were some of his students from Hirghigo School.

 Osman Saleh Sabbe died of a sudden illness in 1987 in a hospital in Cairo, Egypt.